Filipondios/The-Mathall-Project/README.md

 <br>

-## Mathall 2.2.1 Preview
+## Mathall 2.5.0 Preview
 ![imagen](https://user-images.githubusercontent.com/91225771/193458949-9ecbf42e-6361-44f3-9551-e7dd0a071e33.png)

-<b>Depending of the terminal or the OS, Mathall won't look the same as the photo (It never would be).
+<b>Depending of the terminal or the OS, Mathall won't look the same as the photo.
 This picture was taken in a ArchLinux terminal
 with a transparency effect, so the wallpaper is visible and makes Mathall more beautiful than  it is.</b>

 ## Whats new in Mathall?
 - Inproved understandig of the program for the user.
+- New logo at the main menu

 <br>

 ## Whats next in Mathall?
-- A new package to perform calculations on the euclidean space **(Possibly this update will come in Mathall 3.0.0)**
+- A new package to perform calculations on the euclidean space
+- Operations and vector manipulation